 - Construct new facilities or modernizing, renovating or converting existing facilities;

 - Purchase long-term machinery; or

 - Refinance debt in connection with an expansion of the business through new or renovated facilities or equipment.

-Since the majority of SBA 504 loans these days are used for real-estate, that’s what we’ll be focusing on.
-The real-estate purchased must be 51% owner-occupied.
+Any real estate purchased must be 51% owner-occupied.
 Also note that certain business types (speculative businesses, lending businesses, religious or nonprofit organizations) are ineligible for this loan (see complete list).

 Another big benefit of the 504 loan program is the low downpayment required.
 In most cases, it’s just 10% of the appraisal value.
-If you’re a startup business or a specialty business (like a gas station or some medical clinics), the downpayment will go up 5% for each — so if you’re both, you’d be looking at a 20% downpayment.
+If you’re a startup business or a specialty business (like a gas station or some medical clinics), the downpayment will go up 5% for each — so if you’re both, you would be looking at a 20% downpayment.